FanamyWirato/CreateWiki/Loading-a-Schematic.md

 Using the Schematic module you can load Structures of the `.nbt` format and bring them into the world.
-Loaded and positioned Schematics can then be placed directly or via the **Schematicannon**.
+Loaded and positioned [Schematics](https://github.com/simibubi/Create/wiki/Schematic) can then be placed directly or via the [Schematicannon](https://github.com/simibubi/Create/wiki/Schematicannon).
 For this workflow you will need:
 * [Empty Schematic](https://github.com/simibubi/Create/wiki/Empty-Schematic) x1
 _(Schematic and Quill works as well)_